West Lynn, Norfolk

 West Lynn has a primary school and a range of basic services.

-West Lynn Primary School received a 'good' rating from Ofsted in 2019.
+West Lynn Primary School received a "good" rating from Ofsted in 2019.

 Ferry

 The King's Lynn Ferry has linked West Lynn to the main part of King's Lynn since 1285.
 The ferry is operated by West Lynn Ferry Ltd. and runs Monday to Saturday.
 It carried 85,000 passengers in 2011.
 The service is subsidised by West Norfolk Council and was previously subsidised by Norfolk County Council.
+The ferry service was suspended in early 2025 due to safety concerns regarding the landing infrastructure.
+Following the completion of restoration works, the service has since resumed.